The State Accident Fund offers the following safety related training sessions to

 OSHA Citation Trends and Common Shop Violations.

-Very good training for those who want to evaluate the status of their
+This training is particularly good for employers who want to evaluate the status of their

-OSHA compliance and those new to the safety field.
+OSHA compliance and/or new to the safety field.

 covers OSHA's requirements for employers who have employees exposed to noise in

 time-weighted-averages and decibel level exposures, and the

 Stress in the Workplace